 Tennessee law does not impose any limit on the amount of general obligation bonds that may be issued by Tennessee local governments, including the Metropolitan Government.
 No voter referendum is required for a Tennessee local government to issue general obligation bonds.
 Tennessee law does require that a local government's issuance of general obligation bonds (other than for school projects) be preceded by the adoption and publication of a resolution evidencing the local government's intent to issue general obligation bonds.
-If ten percent (10%) of the voters of the local government sign a petition protesting the issuance of the general obligation bonds, then such general obligation bonds may not be issued until the proposed bond issue has been duly approved through voter referendum.
-The necessary resolutions for the Series 2026 Bonds have been duly adopted by the Metropolitan Council with no protest from the voters of the Metropolitan Government.
+See "APPENDIX B - FINANCIAL AND DEMOGRAPHIC INFORMATION RELATED TO THE METROPOLITAN GOVERNMENT OF NASHVILLE AND DAVIDSON COUNTY" attached hereto.